On this page

 Situational Judgement Tests assess non-cognitive aptitudes such as empathy, integrity, teamwork and resilience.
 The tests use scenarios to assess implicit traits – the spontaneous evaluation of a situation – in a workplace setting.
 Applicants are presented with a situation accompanied by multiple choice responses.
-In partnership with Monash University, RACS has designed a Situational Judgement Test (SJT) and will administer the SJT on behalf of AOA and ASOHNS.
+In partnership with Workplace Research and Monash University, RACS has designed a Situational Judgement Test (SJT) and will administer the SJT on behalf of AOA, ASOHNS, and GSA.
 The RACS SJT tests specific domains of the RACS competencies, i.e. Professionalism and Ethics, Management and Leadership, Collaboration and Team work, Communications, and Health Advocacy.

 Which specialties are using the SJT as a selection tool?

-For further information about the selection process for the AOA and ASOHNS, please visit the following websites:
+For further information about the selection process for the AOA, ASOHNS, and GSA please visit the following websites:

-Please note that the SJT is a mandatory component of the selection process for selection into training with the AOA and ASOHNS.
+Please note that the SJT is a mandatory component of the selection process for selection into training with the AOA, ASOHNS, and GSA.

-Registration for the SJT closes on 24 February 2023.
+Registration for the SJT is open 9 January - 2 February 2024.
 An email with a link to complete the online registration form will be sent to the email you use to submit your SET registration.
 Please contact us at SET.Enquiries@surgeons.org if you do not receive this.

 When do I sit the Situational Judgement Test?

-The test will be conducted online from a location of your choice, however, we recommend that you do not undertake the test from your work setting.
+The test will be conducted online from a location of your choice.
+We recommend that you do not undertake the test from your work setting.

 How do I sit the Situational Judgement Test?

-You'll take your Situational Judgement Test using the Qualtrics XM platform combined with the Monash University eVigilation platform.
+You'll take your Situational Judgement Test online using Monash University's assessment and online eVigilation platform.

-There are three things you needed to do to prepare for your test.
+There are three things you need to do to prepare for your test:

 - Prepare your device, network, internet browser and smartphone to optimise your test experience.